 My husband has had a craving for hot dogs for months now, but I've never been a big fan of hot dogs so I don't buy them.
 Because I don't buy them often, my oldest has only had hot dogs one time with ketchup only and Cupcake has never had a hot dog.

-For the Memorial Day weekend, I figured it was as good a time as any to let him indulge and pick up his favorite brand that coincidentally, I’ve never tried.
-I picked up a few packs of Hebrew National with several ideas of how to dress them up.
+For the Memorial Day weekend, I figured it was as good a time as any to let him indulge with some hot dogs.
 Check out my recipe for spicy, Kosher chili dogs.

 Spicy Kosher Chili Dogs

 - Lightly spray small pan and use to sauté onions and peppers until browned about 5 minutes.